matldupont/react-ottawa-gatsby/src/slides.md

 ---

+# !
+Disclaimer !

+---

 # What is Gastby anyway?

 ---

+## The perfect marriage between React, GraphQL and a crazy fast website

+(all things I like)

+---

+# ... what is it really?

+---

-# A React-based static site generator!
+# A React-based static site generator

 ---